Alaska & Canada Adventures in 2024

-The cataloging and archiving of my film and digital image collections is now completed: Today is the 12th of February, 2024 and the time has now arrived to think about where the 1183 Native American and Great Plains archived negatives and 3100 digital image collections should reside in future years.
+The cataloging and archiving of my film and digital image collections has now been completed with the recent land and sea adventure to Vancouver British Columbia and Alaska the forty-ninth state of the United States of America: Today is the 12th of February, 2024 and the time has now arrived to think about where the 1183 Native American and Great Plains archived negatives and 3100 digital image collections should reside in future years.
 The imagery totalling 4283 photographic images was created during my seventeen road trips driving 200,000 miles from the period 1981-2013.
 The preserved imagery is presently archived in three rosewood boxes pictured below.
 The image collections have six by four inch signed colour sample mounted prints and they also have raw scanned 20MB digital images for future use.
 Also included are forty “Great Plains Stories” text chapters with a total of over 6000 pages included with the collections.
 The stories deal with all aspects of my personal and creative collaborations with Native American artists and storytellers along the way that compliments the preserved imagery during my extensive journey’s across the United States of America.
 The Mexico City and Yucatán Peninsula digital image collections are also titled and archived and included on portable flash drives much like the Great Plains digital imagery from 2008-2013.
 Further details regarding the image titles and extras can be located in the “Image Collections” drop down menu on the andrewhogarth.net website.

 As a current working artist and sole trader of my own creative works I am extremely proud of the effort over the last forty years.
 I have so many fond memories of all the Native American artists, ranchers and trading post owners who I met and photographed along the way.
 Many individuals became good friends over the decades and it is amazing how the power of a good image can help form life long bonds of friendship.
 Creating and sharing these special images with them and their families and the general public at large through my books, photographic exhibitions and music was indeed a honour for this displaced Scotsman!